suffolklibraries/lgc/content/collections/events/about-eggs-19-04.md

     content:
       -
         type: text
-        text: 'Explore this seasons underwater wildlife, learn about what makes a good habitat for pond dwellers, meet and handle some curious crabby creatures, and settle down with a story to finish the session.'
+        text: 'Learn all about eggs… but not the chocolate kind!
+Meet and handle a friendly dragon and join in with an eggciting craft activity'
 cta: |-
   This event is organised by East Point Pavilion